Condo Reviews D Leedon Condo Review: Too big for its own good?

 I’m sure that most of you would have spotted the 99-year leasehold status, which sticks out like a sore thumb amongst all the freehold condos in the Farrer area.
 Just going by the average prices over the last 6 months, it is hard to recommend that the D Leedon condo is of a good value when some of the surrounding condos are going for a less PSF but are freehold.

-Of course, it isn’t apples to apples comparison, as for many of the examples the trade-off would poorer facilities and a much older development.
+Of course, it isn’t the apples to apples comparison, as for many of the examples, the trade-off would be poorer facilities and much older developments.
 But if we are going by prices alone, it does not look great for the D Leedon condo.

-But there is no perfect condo, and the D Leedon definitely has its strong points.
-It has an iconic design, the blocks are spread out far enough from each other that you do not really feel the 1,715 units, it has all the facilities that you need and even the necessary amenities.
-It’s close to Farrer Road MRT station and occupies a great spot on Farrer Road.
+Of course, many might consider it a vibrant setting to spend their lives.
+D Leedon definitely has its strong points.
+It has an iconic design, and the blocks are spread out far enough from each other that you do not really feel the 1,715 units.
+It also offers a very large diversity of facilities and necessary amenities.
+It’s also close to Farrer Road MRT station and occupies a great spot on Farrer Road.
 Perhaps, even the best spot.

 What this means for you